muzak-project/muzak/CONFIGURATION.md

 *Default:* `mpv`

-`player: <player>` should be set to the short name of the user's music player.
+`player: <player>` should be set to the human-friendly name of the user's music player.
+This human-friendly name is generated from the player's ruby class name just like a plugin (e.g., `Muzak::Player::MPV` becomes `mpv`).
 Muzak uses this key to find the correct {Muzak::Player} underclass to initialize and control.